developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 The Iceberg REST Catalog source allows you to connect to your Iceberg Metastores via the Iceberg REST API.
 This may require configuring specific Advanced Options to set up the correct authentication flows.

-## Configuring an Iceberg REST Catalog Source[​](#configuring-an-iceberg-rest-catalog-source "Direct link to Configuring an Iceberg REST Catalog Source")
+## Configuring an Iceberg REST Catalog Source

 To add an Iceberg REST Catalog source: